-Byro glanced at the clock in his office, absentmindedly gulping as he noticed the time.
-King Faust had demanded a report within the next five minutes.
+Byro glanced at the clock in his office, swallowing that lump in his throat as he noticed the time.
+Faust had demanded a report within the next five minutes.
 Perhaps it was better to send one of the mindless messengers first.
-He did not want to be the one to break the news of failure to the King.
+He did not want to be the one to break the news of failure to the king.

 He was—after all—not a man to be displeased.

-"Kyaaa!" the brunette woman screeched, clutching one hand over the garment on her head, and with the other, shielding her eyes from the fierce winds whipping across the countryside of Fiore.
+The brunette woman clutched one hand over the garment on her head, and with the other, shielded her eyes from the fierce winds whipping across the countryside of Fiore.
 "Hurry, Gardin!" she shouted over the din of the storm to her son.
 "The clothes will get soaked!"

-The young man tsked impatiently, sprinting the short distance across the entrance of the family cottage to the clothesline at the other end.
+The young man clucked his tongue, sprinting the short distance from the entrance of the family cottage to the clothesline at the other end.
 His dark brown hair was damp and fluttering in the wind.
-Not to mention, there was an uncomfortable 'swooshing' sensation in his ears due to the abnormally strong winds.
+Not to mention, there was an uncomfortable swooshing sensation in his ears due to the abnormally strong winds.

-One minute he was tending to the animals in the barn and the next thing he knew, dark clouds and the familiar rumblings of thunder gathered in the skies above.
-It didn't take a genuis to sense that there was something unnatural afoot.
+One minute he was tending to the animals in the barn and the next, dark clouds and the familiar rumblings of thunder gathered in the skies above.
+It didn't take a genius to sense that there was something unnatural afoot.

 He shivered at the thought.

 Gardin had always harboured the desire to be a mage and to a certain extent, join a guild—a life full of excitement and adventure.
-However, his parents had been strongly against the idea, preferring their only son to remain with them to tend to the family farm.
-Ever since discussing his intentions to become a mage, his relationship with them had been somewhat strained.
+However, his parents were against the idea, preferring their only son to remain with them to tend to the family farm.
+Ever since discussing his intentions to become a mage, his relationship with them had been strained.

-The boy winced as the wind suddenly picked up, distractedly feeling a stinging sensation just under his left eye.
-He ignored it and pushed on, forcefully grabbing what little clothes remained on the clothesline and sprinted back to the cottage.
-He almost dived in when he crossed the threshold to his house.
+The boy winced as the wind suddenly picked up, ignoring the sudden stinging sensation just under his left eye.
+He pushed on, grabbing what little clothes remained on the clothesline and sprinting back to the cottage.
+He almost dived across the threshold to his house.

-His mother immediately slammed the door behind him, her back pressed against it as she slumped to the floor.
+His mother slammed the door behind him, her back pressed against it as she slumped to the floor.
 She looked towards the window with a faint crease dotting her forehead.
-"What a violent storm."

 He had never felt so excited in his life.
 Never had he had the pleasure of seeing real magic in action, and not the simple run-of-the-mill trinkets you'd buy at the local stores.

 The dark skies above began to swirl around an opening in the centre of the storm.
-Much like a doughnut in that sense, he thought.
 So transfixed on the scene above him, he was caught unprepared as a sudden flash of lightning blinded his vision.
 Gardin instinctively brought up his arms over his face.
-Rapidly blinking his eyes, he waited impatiently for them to re-adjust to the sudden brightness, not wanting to miss seeing more of the magic-induced storm.
+Blinking, he waited impatiently for his eyes to re-adjust to the sudden brightness, not wanting to miss more of the magic-induced storm.

 His hope of seeing an incredible feat of magic—one that many would consider to be a miracle—was dashed.
 He couldn't help but feel sorely disappointed, but slowly his prior disappointment turned to confusion.
 Although the heavy rainfall did not subside, the violent storm had calmed somewhat.